tendermint/tendermint/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 The following changes are proposed for the algorithm in the [arXiv paper][arXiv].

-#### New `StartRound`
+#### New `StartRound` (Lines 11 - 21)

 There are two additions to the `propose` round step when executed by the `proposer` of a round:

-1. to ensure time monotonicity, the proposer does not propose a value until its current local time becomes greater than the previously decided value's time
+1. The proposer does not propose a value until its current local time becomes greater than the previously decided value's time;
-1. when the proposer produce a new proposal it sets the proposal's time to its current local time
+1. When the proposer produces a new proposal, it sets the proposal's time to its current local time;
-   - no changes are made to the logic when a proposer has a non-nil `validValue`, which retains its original proposal time.
+   - No changes are made to the logic when a proposer re-proposes its `validValue`, which retains its original proposal time.

-#### **[PBTS-ALG-STARTROUND.1]**

 ```go
 function StartRound(round) {